-We used our old baby bath filled with tepid water (any large transparent/white container would work well) 2 ice cube trays, & water coloured with red & blue food colouring.
+We used an old baby bath filled with tepid water (any large clean container would work well) & 2 ice cube trays.

 Firstly we made our ice cubes using 3 drops of blue & red food colouring mixed with a little water.
 Minnie then transferred the coloured liquid to each compartment using a small spoon.

 She did a great job filling each section & managed to keep the colours separate.
 I was amazed at the concentration & care as she did this, & her hand eye co-ordination & motor skills.

 We transferred our coloured penguins & fish shapes to the freezer & left for a couple of hours until solid.
 Minnie was so excited to have made ice & couldn't wait to get the shapes out to explore more!
 Not only did the coloured ice look inviting to play with, it gave us a great opportunity to explore solids, liquids, the process of melting, temperatures, texture & colour mixing.

 Of course the first thing she did was to feel the ice in her hand & observe it as it started to melt leaving the coloured water in her palm.

 When it got too cold to hold she dropped each shape into the warm water.
 Soon all the ice shapes were added & quickly began to melt.
 As we were outside on a sunny day the ice provided some great shrinking shadows to follow too.

 Minnie tried to catch the ice as it floated around the bath, & noticed that the water was gradually becoming cooler as the ice melted.

 As the ice melted it left a trail of colour behind, showing the solid becoming a liquid once more.